Resources engineering industry advisory committee

 Jemena owns and operates a diverse portfolio of gas and electricity generation and transportation assets across northern Australia and Australia's east coast.
 With more than $11 billion worth of major utility infrastructure, Jemena supplies millions of households and businesses with essential services every day.
 Jemena has more than a century’s experience and expertise in the utilities sector.
 Jemena is backed by the strong resources of it's shareholders, State Grid Corporation of China and Singapore Power.

-Martin Kennedy, Heads of Regional hydropower team, GE
+Martin Kennedy, Head of Regional Hydropower Team, GE

 Martin Kennedy is a heads of GE’s regional hydropower team, which sits within its Renewable Energy division.
 GE Hydro boasts an installed hydro base >4.5GW in Australia and is an active player at most existing hydro plants as well as supporting the development of new projects around the country.
 Prior to his current role, Martin served as the Strategy & Growth Leader for GE Australia, helping incubate and launch new GE businesses and products into the Australian market.
 Martin joined GE in 2014 as part of its Experienced Commercial Leadership Program, a rotational leadership program that included placements in GE’s Mining, Distributed Power, Lighting and Intelligent Cities divisions as well as regular attendance at conferences and training events around the world.